Why Clients Choose Us

 • Emotional distress

-Schedule a Free Case Evaluation with a Skilled Failure to Diagnose Long Island Attorney
+Schedule a Free Consultation with Our Failure to Diagnose Attorneys

 If you suspect that your surgeon, doctor, or other healthcare provider failed to diagnose your medical condition correctly, you’ll benefit from speaking to an experienced attorney.
 Working with the skilled attorneys at Dell & Dean, PLLC will help you level the playing field and protect your rights.
 Contact Dell & Dean, PLLC today to schedule a complimentary, no-obligation consultation.

-Dell & Dean, PLLC handles failure to diagnose cases throughout Nassau County and Suffolk County on Long Island as well as the boroughs of New York City, and the surrounding areas.
+Dell & Dean, PLLC, represents failure to diagnose victims throughout Nassau County and Suffolk County on Long Island, as well as the boroughs of New York City and the surrounding areas.